Filip-Rak/Sightline/README.md

       - **Flexible design** – the system supports planned features like enemy zone-of-control checks and visibility-based restrictions.

       This system supports tactical depth by requiring players to think about not just where a unit can go, but what risks are involved in each step.

+  - ### Game UI
+    Sightline features a custom-built, context-sensitive user interface designed for turn-based strategy gameplay.
+The UI adapts to the current selection, provides quick access to key mechanics, and supports both player feedback and interaction in multiplayer sessions.

+    Core features include:
+    - **Contextual inspection panels** – separate panels display detailed stats and actions for selected units or tiles
+    - **Turn info and timers** – current turn, player, and remaining time are always visible
+    - **Unit action buttons** – available unit actions are presented with interactive tooltips and cooldown/status tracking
+    - **Dynamic buy menu** – allows teams to deploy reinforcements based on spawn tiles and available points, sorted by category
+    - **Score tracking** – live team score display in the UI, updated at the start of each turn
+    - **Mouse interaction filtering** – raycast suppression when hovering UI elements ensures gameplay clarity
+    - **Tooltip system** – delayed tooltips with contextual positioning for action buttons and unit abilities

+    The interface is designed to be both informative and functional, helping players quickly interpret game state and execute actions.

+  - ### Multiplayer

+    Sightline supports both local and online multiplayer, with peer-to-peer communication handled via Godot’s high-level multiplayer API (ENet).
+Players can host or join games, with all essential gameplay systems (turns, units, tile control, UI updates) synchronized across the network.

+    Multiplayer functionality includes:
+    - **LAN/Direct IP hosting** – simple setup for hosting and joining matches.
+    - **Networked turn system** – player turns are synchronized and tracked server-side.
+    - **Real-time state updates** – unit actions, tile control, and player data are replicated across all clients.
+    - **Basic disconnection handling** – dropped players are accounted for, and turn order adapts accordingly.

+    The multiplayer system is functional but remains one of the rougher parts of the project — it’s split across multiple files and still lacks deeper abstraction or polish.
+Despite that, it provided valuable experience in building and troubleshooting real-time networking in Godot.

+  - ### Units

+    Sightline features a diverse roster of units organized into categories like Infantry and Vehicles, each with unique stats, abilities, and battlefield roles.
+The unit system is designed to be fully modular, with individual instances tracking their own action points, cooldowns, and health.

+    Each unit is defined through two layers:
+    - **Unit class** – tracks in-game state (AP, HP, cooldowns, position, player ownership)
+    - **Unit properties** – defines static characteristics (actions, stats, category, modifiers)

+    Key features include:
+    - **Action point system** – units have limited actions per turn, affecting both movement and attacks.
+    - **Custom loadouts** – each unit has its own set of actions (e.g., suppressive fire, AT rockets), instantiated from shared action classes.
+    - **Stat-based combat** – units have AP/HE damage resistances and terrain-dependent defense modifiers.
+    - **Transport compatibility** – infantry can be carried by capable vechicles (yet to be fully implemented).
+    - **Vision system** – each unit has a defined sight range, which affects tactical awareness.
+    - **Unit roles and categories** – units are grouped into roles (e.g., Motostrelki as light infantry, M2A3 Bradley IFV as heavy armor) with meaningful gameplay differences.

+    Example units:
+    - **Motostrelki** – flexible infantry with rifles and light RPGs.
+    - **Panzergrenadiers** – well-equipped infantry with access to ATGMs and strong suppressive fire.
+    - **HMMWV** – a fast recon vehicle with suppressive fire capability.
+    - **BMP-2** – lightly armored IFV offering decent firepower against soft targets.
+    - **M2A3 Bradley** – a durable IFV with autocannon support focusing on dealing with armored threats.

+    This layered system makes it easy to add new units or rebalance existing ones, and supports a wide range of tactical scenarios.

+## Tech Stack

+Sightline is built entirely using free and open-source tools, with all gameplay logic and systems developed from scratch.

+- **Engine:** [Godot 4.2.2 (stable)](https://godotengine.org/) – used for all gameplay, networking, UI, and rendering.
+- **Language:** GDScript – core gameplay systems, UI, multiplayer logic, and AI pathfinding written in GDScript.
+- **3D Models:** [Blender](https://www.blender.org/) – used for creating placeholder unit models.
+- **Multiplayer:** Godot High-Level Multiplayer API (ENet) – used for server-hosted peer communication, RPCs, and state sync.

+## Code Structure

+Sightline's codebase is organized around modular systems.
+Distinct scripts contribute to the overall architecture as follows:

+- **Core Game Systems**
+  - `GameManager.gd`, `TurnManager.gd`, `TeamManager.gd`, `StateMachine.gd`, `PlayerManager.gd`
+  - Handle global game flow, player data, turn logic, and team coordination

+- **Units & Combat**
+  - `Unit.gd`, `UnitProperties.gd`, `unit_label3D.gd`, `unit_label_content.gd`
+  - Define unit stats, actions, visual labeling, and in-game behavior

+- **Tiles & Map Logic**
+  - `Tile.gd`, `TileProperties.gd`, `MapLoader.gd`, `tile_label_3d.gd`
+  - Manage map generation, tile properties (LOS, defense), and in-game labeling

+- **Camera & Input**
+  - `PlayerCamera.gd`, `DebugCamera.gd`, `MouseModeManager.gd`
+  - Provide RTS-style camera control and input modes (inspection, action, etc.)

+- **UI & Interaction**
+  - `GameUI.gd`, `Action_Tooltip.gd`, `HighlightManager.gd`
+  - Handle the user interface, tooltips, dynamic highlights, and contextual elements

+- **Networking**
+  - `Network.gd`, `DebugLobby.gd`
+  - Set up client/server logic, handle connection/disconnection, and player data sync

+- **Utilities & Support**
+  - `Utility.gd`, `PathFinding.gd`
+  - Contain helpers for map traversal, enemy detection, and general-purpose logic